 If your baby is too sleepy or not able to breastfeed after the birth, we encourage you to hand express your milk as soon as possible.
 If your baby is still not interested in feeding, keep them in skin-to-skin contact and continue to express 8 times in 24 hours (including at night) to stimulate and maintain your supply while your baby is learning.
 Our maternity staff can help you with this.
 Expressed colostrum (your first milk) can be given to baby via syringe or cup feed.
 We would advise avoiding bottles during the early days of establishing breastfeeding, as these can interfere with baby learning to latch at the breast.
-Please see our leaflet explaining the impact of giving formula milk to a baby who is establishing breastfeeding.
+Please visit our website page explaining the impact of giving formula milk to a baby who is establishing breastfeeding.

 This video talks about how to express milk.
 Remember that all mums have very small amounts of colostrum initially, and this is normal.
 Using a syringe can be helpful at first, as colostrum is quite thick and sticky.
 Most mums express by hand in the first day or two until the milk volume builds up, but you are also welcome to try using a breast pump if you would like.

-If your baby needs to be looked after in our neonatal unit, we encourage you to express as soon as possible, aiming for 10-12 times in 24 hours (including at night) so you can produce sufficient milk for your baby.
+If your baby needs to be looked after in our neonatal unit, we encourage you to express as soon as possible, aiming for at least 8-10 times in 24 hours (including at night) so you can produce sufficient milk for your baby.
 Staff can advise you on expressing and storage of breast milk.
 We recommend double pumping (expressing both sides at the same time) for more stimulation and to better protect your milk supply (as well as saving you time).

 The NHS and World Health Organization (WHO) recommend exclusive breastfeeding for the first 6 months of life, follow by continued breastfeeding (alongside other foods) until 2 years and beyond.